arutz12/Raspberry-Weather-EPD/README.md

 and look for _frame[123].bmp_.

 ## Misc:
-If you don't want to 3D-print a case the [Pimoroni Pibow Coupé](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus) can be a good choice.
+If you don't want to 3D-print a case the [Pimoroni Pibow Coupé](https://shop.pimoroni.com/products/pibow-coupe-for-raspberry-pi-3-b-plus) can be a good choice for RPI 2/3B/3B+.

 Feel free to contact me if you're stuck building this project.